Ste40/Promotheus/README.md

 The pipeline runs within a Docker container.
 You can set environment variables using the `-e` flag.
 Make sure to mount your input/output directories with the `-v` flag.

+WARNING: the scripts provided in this repository can't be executed without the appropriate environment and softwares/packages, which are included in Docker's image.

 ### Docker Run Example

 Below is an example command to run the Promotheus pipeline.
 Adjust the paths and parameters as needed: